-The passing of Eddie Guerrero hit like a punch in the gut.
 On November 13th, 2005, Chavo Guerrero found his uncle unresponsive in his Minneapolis hotel room.
-Chavo would perform CPR until paramedics arrived, but sadly, it was too late.
-Eddie had just turned 38 the month before.
-Here, we fondly look back on Eddie’s finest moments, including that one masterpiece from 1994.
+Chavo performed CPR until paramedics arrived, but sadly, it was too late.
+Eddie Guerrero had just turned 38 the month before, and his passing hit like a punch to the gut.

 Remembering Eddie Guerrero